-Volunteer with elephants in Sri Lanka, at this new Elephant Volunteer project in Sri Lanka and get to know more about them!
+Volunteer with Elephants in Sri Lanka, at this Elephant Volunteer project that is trying to change Elephant Care in Sri Lanka!
 In Sri Lanka, many elephants are exploited in the tourist industry to gain profits.
-There are plenty of elephant centres in Sri Lanka which provide elephant rides, elephant performances, elephant paintings and many other unnatural acts of an elephant to gain income from tourists.
-When these centres are closed for the day, these elephants may undergo cruel training from the mahouts.
+There are plenty of elephant centres in Sri Lanka which provide elephant rides, elephant performances, elephant paintings and many other unnatural acts of an elephant, to gain income from tourists.
+When these centres are closed for the day, these elephants often undergo cruel training from the mahouts.

 This Sri Lankan elephant volunteer project is against such treatment towards these elephants, thus a centre is created to protect the elephants and allow them to roam freely and behave the natural elephant way, with no chains attached during the day.

-The centre welcomes elephant volunteers to help out with the maintenance of the centre and taking care of the elephant needs.
+The centre welcomes elephant volunteers to help out with the maintenance of the centre and taking care of the needs of their two elephants.

-The programme also includes visits to the local community to teach English which is a great way to get to know more about the culture & the community.
+The programme also includes visits to the local community to teach English which is a great way to get to know more about the culture and the community.

 Besides that, the programme attracts many volunteers with great love and passion for the elephants, thus it is a good opportunity to meet other international volunteers with the same interest as yours.

-If you like elephants and do not mind getting dirty & sweaty, come join us in Sri Lanka.
+If you like elephants and do not mind getting dirty and sweaty, come join us in Sri Lanka.